FortiGate

 In the ‘FortiGate hostname or IP address’, define the IP address of FortiGate.

-In the ‘FortiGate SSH listening port’, define the SSH port (if modified on Fortigate), or else default SSH port 22 will be chosen itself.
-SSH access needs to be allowed on the interface on the FortiGate.
+In the ‘FortiGate SSH listening port’, define the SSH port (if modified on FortiGate), or else the default SSH port 22 will be chosen.
+SSH access needs to be allowed on the interface of the FortiGate.

 In the ‘SSH password’, define the password.
 The XML file will contain the encrypted password.